-About Working in Tanglewood’s Open Air Classroom Programs
+About the Open Air Classroom

 Teaching in our Open Air Classroom program is a truly rewarding experience.

-Our school program teaching staff is an intimate group of between 4 and 8 in the spring and fall, falling to 2 or 3 in the winter.
+Our school program teaching staff is an intimate group of between 6 and 8 in the spring and fall, falling to 2 or 3 in the winter.

-Spring & Fall
+Spring and Fall

 Housing: Community Living

-Tanglewood is located in Camden Hills State Park, which offers abundant hiking, mountain biking, kayaking and rock climbing opportunities.
+Tanglewood is located in Camden Hills State Park, which offers abundant hiking, mountain biking, kayaking, and rock climbing opportunities.
 We are two hours from Maine’s hippest city of Portland, and under two hours from Acadia National Park and Bar Harbor.
-The White Mountains of New Hampshire are 4 hours away, Boston five, Quebec City and Burlington six.
+The White Mountains of New Hampshire are 4 hours away, Boston five, Quebec City, and Burlington six.